Alphabetical Plant Listing

 • Astilbes can take some sun, especially if you’re a gardener who lives in a region with cool, moist summers.
 Just make sure to keep your plants well watered, and be aware that full sun can scorch or burn their fern-like foliage.

 • Astilbes bloom between late spring and late summer.
 They flower over a fairly long season since each flower plume consists of hundreds of densely packed tiny flowers, opening in succession.
-However, they do not all flower at the same time and are classified with a blooming time, ranging from Early to Late season.
+However, they do not all flower simultaneously and are classified with a blooming time ranging from Early to Late season.
 Therefore, to fill your garden with continuously blooming Astilbes throughout the season, you may plan to plant a variety of cultivars, from Early- to Late season bloomers.

 Astilbe 'Mainz', Astilbe Japonica 'Mainz', False Spirea 'Mainz', False Goat's Beard 'Mainz', Pink Astilbes, Pink flowers, flowers for shade